ObiWanBonobi/Fabian-Schwabegger/README.md

 - <b>Gif</b> : I got the gif in the readme idea from stumbling upon [this website](https://medium.com/@alenanikulina0/make-your-readme-better-with-images-and-gifs-b141bd54bff3)

 - <b>most of my credit goes to the Code Institute program where I made notes on every section and got most of my ideas and code from there.</b>

+- <b>Bug</b> : with the help of my facilitator David Calikes and fellow student Alihan Teker, we fixed a bug.

+- <b>Learning online</b> :
+    * [This forum](https://stackoverflow.com/questions/4657148/how-to-make-a-div-grow-with-content) helped me understand the display funtion a little better.
+    * [This forum](https://stackoverflow.com/questions/42273295/how-to-apply-linear-gradient-on-an-input-on-its-border-bottom-only) helped me how to use gradiant.